danmbrown/city-of-whispers/OldStuff.md

 #### Informants
 You have a network of people who provide useful information on the goings on of the city.
 When you use a move that gains information (Appraise Circumstances, Get Something, or Observe Someone) you may mark your Informants as if marking a History or Demand.
 When you do, describe the informant and increase your result by one tier.
 Every time you mark an Informant, roll -Informants marked.
 On a hit, you don't raise any suspicion.
 On a 10+, you may clear one mark.
 You may reset the informants marks by spending one resource.

+### Apply Pressure
+When you threaten someone to get them to violate their duty, responsibility, or norms, name your request and your threat or leverage.

+If they have a clear reason to think your threat is not credible, they may choose to go along with you or not.
+They may also pick a consequence.

+Otherwise, they think you *might* pose a threat: roll +Influence.

+On a hit, they do believe you pose a credible threat:

+- If they face a credible threat from another party as well, they pick a **strong reaction** and a **consequence**.
+- Otherwise:

+**10+** They pick a weak reaction and a consequence **7 - 9** They pick a strong reaction and a consequence

+#### Strong Reactions
+How they respond to your threat
+-   Make counter-offer (Do you accept?)
+-   Make counter-threat (Is their threat credible?)
+-   Demand proof of threat (Do you follow through?)
+-   Demand something of value (Do you give it to them?)
+-   Comply, but partially or maliciously

+If you meet any counter or demand, they comply.

+#### Weak Reactions
+How they respond to your threat
+-   Comply with request
+-   Buy time
+-   Demand being left alone
+-   Request time or resources to comply
+-   Attempt escape

+#### Consequences
+How they will act long-term

+-   None
+-   Intend revenge or betrayal
+-   Disappear
+-   Spread rumor
+-   Threaten harm
+-   Remain loyal to a fault

+### Negotiate
+When you offer something of value in exchange for something important, name your request and your offer.

+If they have any reason not to comply or find value in your offer, they pick a strong reaction.

+Otherwise, roll +Influence.
+On a hit, they find your offer enticing.

+- **10+** They pick a weak reaction.
+- **7 - 9** They pick a strong reaction.

+#### Strong Reaction
+-   Demand more compensation
+-   Demand alternative compensation
+-   Also demand a favor from you
+-   Offer something less important

+#### Weak Reaction
+-   Accept offer
+-   Demand explanation
+-   Demand time or resources to comply
+-   Offer something less important without compensation

+### Convince or Provoke or Request
+When you plead with someone to act by changing their mind using wit or reason or passion, name your request and explain your perspective.

+If they fear reprisal or cost for acting, you may Apply Pressure or Negotiate, or roll Convince/Provoke at a disadvantage.

+Otherwise, roll +Influence.
+On a hit they acknowledge your perspective or are moved by your words.

+- **10+** They are convinced; they pick a Reaction.
+- **7 - 9** They are merely intrigued; they pick one Reaction and one Consequence.

+#### Reactions
+-   Act until it costs them, hurts them, or they get a better offer
+-   Avoid acting, but give up another piece of information
+-   Demand resources or compensation (money, favor, etc.) to act
+-   Demand someone trustworthy vouch for you
+-   Demand ensuring their safety
+-   Avoid acting, but offer to stick around till it’s done
+-   Change the terms of the request
+-   Comply but in a diminished, indirect, or malicious way (holding something back)

+#### Consequences
+- Ask why
+- Remain suspicious or skeptical of you
+- Demand to be left alone
+- Reveal your intentions or actions to someone else
+- Change your reputation with them
+- Become a loyal follower, perhaps to a fault